khulnasoft/AiKit/docs/overview/deep_dive/ivy_frontends_tests.rst

 All the required information for a frontend is stored in a configuration file, which serves as a reference for our testing pipeline.
 The process of incorporating a new frontend into our testing procedure involves simply writing a new config file for that framework.
-The configuration files are located at: :code:`ivy_tests/test_ivy/test_frontends/config/`
+The configuration files are located at: :code:`aikit_tests/test_aikit/test_frontends/config/`

 **Round Up**

-This should have hopefully given you a good understanding of Ivy Frontend Tests!
+This should have hopefully given you a good understanding of Aikit Frontend Tests!

-If you have any questions, please feel free to reach out on `discord`_ in the `ivy frontends tests thread`_!
+If you have any questions, please feel free to reach out on `discord`_ in the `aikit frontends tests thread`_!

 **Video**